Major transport schemes

 We're working with Milton Keynes Council to deliver the improved section of the A421, which provides strategic transport access between M1 Junction 13 and Central Milton Keynes and will improve east-west links passing through the city.

-The Highways England are responsible for building the A5-M1 link road (link opens in new window).
+The Highways England are responsible for building the A5-M1 link road.
 Central Bedfordshire Council has contributed £5m as well as brokering a £45m contribution to the scheme from local developers.
-The 2.9 mile dual carriageway will run east from the A5 north of Dunstable to the M1 at a new junction J11a.
+The 2.9 mile dual carriageway will run east from the A5 north of Dunstable to the M1 at junction 11a.

 East West Rail